Still not sure where to see the solar eclipse in Texas? Here's a list of parks, watch parties

 More: How long until the April 8 total solar eclipse in Austin?
 Check out our countdown

-This article originally appeared on Wichita Falls Times Record News: Where in Texas can you see the 2024 solar eclipse?
+This article originally appeared on Austin American-Statesman: Where in Texas can you see the 2024 solar eclipse?
 Here's a list